kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 An element is considered a peak if it is greater than both its left and right neighbors.
 It is guaranteed that the first and last elements are lower than all others.

+## Daily Coding Problem: Problem #736 [Easy]

+This problem was asked by Amazon.

+Given a complete binary tree, count the number of nodes in faster than O(n) time.
+Recall that a complete binary tree has every level filled except the last, and the nodes in the last level are filled starting from the left.